CptWesley/NewWorldMinimap/ts/README.md

 ### windows/AppWindow
 This is a base class that holds the logic shared by the in_game and desktop windows, such as minimize/close, drag, etc.

-### odk-ts and types
-Currently, the Overwolf SDK is written in javascript.
-These folders hold typescript wrappers and type definitions for the SDK methods used in this app.

-We are constantly working on improving our SDK and both the odk-ts and the types definition file will be released as proper packages in the future.

 ### css, icons, and images
 All of the visual resources used by the app.